UNIVERSITY OF WISCONSIN River Falls

-After graduation, Nate took a position working as a Regional Sales Representative for a company called BCL Capital (a subsidiary of Schwan's Sales Enterprises) based in Bloomington.
-He now works in sale for U.S. Bank.
+After graduation, Nate took a position working as a regional sales representative for a company called BCL Capital (a subsidiary of Schwan's Sales Enterprises) based in Bloomington.
+He now works in sales for U.S. Bank.

 Advice for current or prospective psychology majors: There are no shortcuts.
 Just do the work and don't make excuses!

 Graduated 1989 with double major in Psychology and Biology.